mal1kc/learnin_area/helper_tools/makefile/readme.md

 ```

-## sources docs and more knowladge about makefile
+## sources docs and more knowledge about makefile

-source of this knowladge more about makefile
+source of this knowledge more about makefile
 `makefiletutorial` [web](https://makefiletutorial.com) [github repo](https://github.com/theicfire/makefiletutorial)